 Update!

-Our Privacy Policy was updated on 24 August 2015.
-We have revamped the Privacy Policy front and back so that from this date onwards, this Privacy Policy can provide privacy details on how we manage your personal information for all XXXX products and services, unless a separate privacy policy is provided for a specific XXXX product or service.
+Our Privacy Policy was updated on 1 May 2018.
+We have revamped the Privacy Policy front and back so that from this date onwards, this Privacy Policy can provide privacy details on how we manage your personal information for (1)all FEIHUI products and services, unless a separate privacy policy is provided for a specific FEIHUI product or service/(2)ZHIRUI/ZHIYI software and services provided by FEIHUI

 Please take a moment to familiarise yourself with our privacy practices and let us know if you have any questions.